pedrohidalgo/captain-array/README.md

 Captain Array
 =

-A Javascript utility library to deal with Arrays and allows to combine operations.
+A Javascript utility library that works with Arrays chaining operations.
 It is inspired by the [Java Streams API](https://docs.oracle.com/javase/8/docs/api/?java/util/stream/Stream.html) but only works with arrays.